MozaikAgency/wp-theme-starter/README.md

 1. be easy to set up
 1. be easy to use
 1. be easy to understand
-1. be easy to modify
+1. be easy to extend/modify
 1. guide the development process to be consistent where it can be
 1. offer a robust development and build workflow (currently powered by the cli and gulp)
 1. make getting off the ground with a new project really fast